 * "Seven o'Clock News/Silent Night".
 There's just something in the juxtaposition of the calm and peaceful melody and all the violence in the news report.

 * Just stop and really pay attention the next time you hear "The Sound of Silence".

 ** Even better is the [[http://www.youtube.com/watch?v=m5xVN2mvrq0 original version]].

-* "Music/BridgeOverTroubledWater" can absolutely kill some people ([[BrownNote not literally]]), as does the beautiful cover version by Eva Cassidy.
+* "Music/BridgeOverTroubledWater" can absolutely kill some people ([[BrownNote not literally]]), as do the beautiful cover versions by Eva Cassidy and Roberta Flack.